This is part of our ongoing series on home maintenance basics to help you keep up your home and grow your investment with confidence.

 Heads up: Before diving into a project, here’s what to discuss with your contractor.

-2. What do general contractors charge?
+2. How much money do general contractors cost?

 Contractors typically charge 10-20% of the total cost of the project, including materials, subcontractors, and permit fees.
 Some may be more expensive than others, so it helps to get multiple quotes (more on that later).